jhallen/usb-i2c-adapters/README.md

 # usb-i2c-adapters

-Here is a review of some USB to I2C adapters.
-These allow you to access I2C devices via USB by using Linux's /dev/i2c device driver.
+Here is a review of some USB to I2C adapters that are well supported in Linux.
+These allow you to access I2C devices via USB by using Linux's I2C API.
 I used one to develop a firmware updater application for an I2C accessible FPGA on my laptop instead of on the target Linux embedded system.

 Ubuntu version: Ubuntu 22.04.4 LTS